vikingdata/articles/databases/mysql/MySQL_under_wsl2.md

 wsl --distribution Ubuntu-22.04

   # Once in Linux
-  # to get to your home directory in Linux and not the Windows hom directory
+  # to get to your home directory in Linux and not the Windows home directory
 cd
 ```